reTHINK-project/specs/tests/discovery/readme.md

 ### Discovery lib evaluation

 The runtime communicates with the Discovery Service, Global Registry and Domain Registry using the Discovery Lib, a runtime library that provides a single API for accessing the 3 services.
 The Discovery library allows the discovery of remote Hyperties or Data Objects by using different criteria.
-To evaluate this component, the most complex query available, that discovers Hyperties or Data Objects by profile data, was used.
+To evaluate this component, the most complex query available was used, which discovers Hyperties or Data Objects by profile data.
 This query translates the profile data into GUIDs by querying the Discovery Service.
 Then, for each found GUID, it executs a query to the Global Registry to get all the user IDs and domains associated.
 Finally, for each user ID and (Service Provider) domain pair, a query to the corresponding Domain Registry is executed, to get the registered Hyperties or Data Objects.

 The goal of these tests is evaluate the performance of the combined IMaDS from the point of view of the user, by querying all three, in succession, from the runtime.

 The methodology used to evaluate the Discovery library was to develop a web application that loads an Hyperty programmed to use the discovery service using profile data.
-For the web application work properly and discover the Hyperties associated to the profile data, we had to create an account in the Discovery Service with a GUID registered in the Global Registry instance.
-A Service Provider domain and a user ID were associated to that GUID and an hyperty registered in the associated Domain Registry.
-Then, we started to do the tests, collecting four types of measures in each execution:
+For the web application to work properly and discover the Hyperties associated to the profile data, we had to create an account in the Discovery Service with a GUID registered in the Global Registry.
+A Service Provider domain and an user ID were associated to that GUID and an hyperty registered in the associated Domain Registry.
+Then, we run the tests, collecting four metrics in each execution:

   * Time necessary to complete a query to the Discovery Service;
   * Time necessary to complete a query to the Global Registry;
   * Time necessary to complete a query to the Domain Registry;
-  * Total time spend in the discovery by profile data.
+  * Total time spend in the discovery by profile data: sum of the previous three steps.

-The tests consisted in one hundred executions of the discovery by profile data, and in each execution we collected all the necessary measures.
-The client was run on MacBook Pro, using the Chrome Browser, connected to INESC-ID's network.
+The tests were repeated one hundred times.
+The client was run on a MacBook Pro, using the Chrome Browser, connected to INESC-ID's network.
 The Domain Registry was a part of Altice Labs test bed.
 The Discovery Service is the one provided by T-Labs.
 The Global Registry is the one shared by all testbeds and it was interfaced via Altice Labs testbed.

 In order to test the performance, we varied the number of concurrent requests, using 1, 2, 5, and 10.
 As this is run from a single runtime, concurrent requests are not expected to be frequent and 10 concurrent requests is a very unlikely event.
-Below is a chart for each measurement.
+Below is a chart for each metric.
 Results are presents as a cumulative distribution function (CDF), with a line for each number of concurrent requests (n).

 ![Discovery Service](./discovery%20lib%20evaluation/Discovery%20Service.png)